Gambit142/soora-home-page/README.md

-# Getting Started with Create React App
+# Air Pollution Report Centre

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

+> This applcation is a take home assignment that seeks to replicate the [Soora HomePage](https://www.sooratheapp.com/).

+## Built With

+- ### Major languages
+  - Javascript, CSS
+- ### Frameworks
+  - ReactJS
+- ### Technologies used
+  - Webpack, Babelrc, Linters

 ## Available Scripts